StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 ```

-If you followed me until here, and your application was successfully applied, then we're done!
+If you followed me until here, and your application was successfully applied, then you're done!
 In case you run into any problems, please check the troubleshooting section.

 ## Troubleshooting